Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/System Installation.md

 # System Installation

 If you haven't installed Arch Linux yet, continue reading.
-Otherwise, you might want to skip to the [[Manual Customization|manual]] or [[Automatic Customization|automatic]] customization steps.
+It is recommended to start from scratch since the dotfiles are tightly integrated with how my system is set up.
+If you know what you are doing, you might want to skip to the [[Manual Customization|manual]] or [[Automatic Customization|automatic]] customization steps.

 I recommend that you read the [Arch Linux Wiki](https://wiki.archlinux.org/)'s [installation guide](https://wiki.archlinux.org/title/Installation_guide) instead since it is more updated and accurate than a guide that is maintained by one hobbyist like me.
 I also recommend reading [arch.d3sox.me](https://arch.d3sox.me/) if you have trouble understanding the wiki.